aciccarello/ciccarello.me/_posts/blog/2015-07-24-getting-an-introduction-to-africa.md

 plan was to fly directly from Brussels to Monrovia, Liberia.
 God apparently had other plans.
-After about four hours into our "last flight" to Liberia the pilots decided it was necessary to divert the flight to Senegal, several countries up the west coast of Africa.We would fid out later that some unexpected bad weather had caused a crack in the windshield of the airplane and the Dakar airport was better prepared to make the repairs.
+After about four hours into our "last flight" to Liberia the pilots decided it was necessary to divert the flight to Senegal, several countries up the west coast of Africa.
+We would find out later that some unexpected bad weather had caused a crack in the windshield of the airplane and the Dakar airport was better prepared to make the repairs.